jesse-stewart/synthwave-vscode/README.md

-# SynthWave '84 - VS Code theme
+# SynthWave '84 Custom - VS Code theme
 ![Synthwave '84 logo over a cityscape](./banner.png)

 Do you remember that endless summer back in '84?
 Cruising down the ocean-highway with the top down, the wind in our hair and heads buzzing with neon dreams?